-Depth of Field.
-Bokeh.
-Two terms that many photographers are pretty sure that they understand but still find hard to define.
+Depth of field and bokeh – two terms that many photographers are pretty sure that they understand but still find hard to define.
 Let’s spend a bit of time together sorting out why we might care.

-Depth of field is an incredibly important concept for photographers, but as automation has increased, understanding of, and ability to pre-visualize depth of field, have decreased.
-Depth of field is the range of an image, measured in distance from the sensor of where focus starts and where focus ends.
+Depth of field is an incredibly important concept for photographers, but as automation has increased, the understanding of, and ability to pre-visualize depth of field, have decreased.
+Depth of field is the zone of acceptable sharp focus within a photo.
+This zone begins at the distance where focus is achieved and extends both towards the camera and away from the camera.

 The second major influence is the focal length of the lens.
 Wider focal length lenses produce more depth of field at the same distance and aperture than shorter focal length lenses.
 In the example of a headshot made at six feet away and at f/8, a lens of focal length 100mm will create an image with more depth of field, than the same shot with the same parameters made with a lens of 200mm focal length.
 Longer focal length lenses deliver less depth of field all other considerations identical.